Kejia928/PenguinDetector/README.md

 ```

 ## Detect
-To detect single image (fill the image path in the below commend line):
+To detect single image (fill the image path in the below command line):
 ```bash
 python yolov5/detect.py --weights model/yolov5s_best.pt --source 'image path' --save-txt
 ```

 To detect the video:

-In the `run.py`  (fill the video path in the funtion):
+In the `run.py`  (fill the video path in the function):
 ```
 run_yolo_detector("video path", "model/yolov5s_best.pt")
 ```